-2. Three copies of an application form are completed by the applicant, who sends these, his personal statement, his school transcripts, and a non-refundable fee of \$15.00 to the A.T.A. office.
+2. Three copies of an application form are completed by the applicant, who sends a personal statement, school transcripts, and a nonrefundable fee of \$15.00 to the A.T.A. office.

 3. In addition, a personal conference must be arranged with the official responsible for the D.Min. program in the school to which application is being made.